 Its actual state will determine greatly the value it will sell for.

-Instruments in good condition that are basically ready to be played with minimal to almost no maintenance or repair requirements will sell for way more than a somehow slightly damaged instrument, needing repairings and extra maintenance.
+Instruments in good condition that are ready to be played with minimal to almost no maintenance or repair requirements will sell for way more than a somehow slightly damaged instrument, needing repairings and extra maintenance.

 What’s the applied lacquer?
 Is it original?
 The applied finish, including plating, will always affect pricing when compared to an instrument in similar conditions.